ZhangHe1019/Attention-StackLSTM-for-Stance-Detection-in-Fake-News-Challenge/readme.txt

 5. The voting result will be generated as a single .csv file named voting_result.csv

-The full data and extracted feature can be found here: https://1drv.ms/u/s!AvFAYFbdSN6phmo78TMOyUO-cu2-?e=24LfL2
+The full data and extracted features can be found here (fnc-1 and .vecter_cache file): https://1drv.ms/u/s!AvFAYFbdSN6phmo78TMOyUO-cu2-?e=24LfL2